phlegmaticprogrammer/btree/README.md

        store-node     convert M-Node into an address
        load-node      convert address into an M-Node"
       [{param-t :param-t param-cmp :param-cmp load-node :load-node store-node :store-node}])

+The type of in-memory nodes is defined via

+    (defrecord M-Node [leaf content])

+where its components have the following meaning:
+- _leaf_
+  either true or false
+- _content_
+  if this is a leaf, then this is a vector of contents
+  if it is not a leaf, then this is a vector of addresses separated by contents

 ---